manavsrivastav14/Superhero-hunter-main/README.md

 Also User can change the theme of the website i.e. either dark or light but by default the theme will be light when webiste is loaded.

+On the home page background image will be diplayed at random whenver the home page is loaded.